Power and Propulsion Element

-The Power and Propulsion Element (PPE), previously known as the Asteroid Redirect Vehicle propulsion system, is a planned element of the Lunar Gateway.
-PPE is being developed by Lanteris Space Systems for NASA as part of the Artemis program.
-PPE will use Ion thrusters for solar electric propulsion supplemented by separate, higher-thrust bipropellant chemical propulsion.
+The Power and Propulsion Element (PPE), previously known as the Asteroid Redirect Vehicle propulsion system, is a planned element of the Space Reactor‑1 Freedom (SR-1 Freedom) spacecraft.
+Developed by Lanteris Space Systems for NASA, PPE will use ion thrusters for nuclear electric propulsion supplemented by separate, higher-thrust bipropellant chemical propulsion.

-The PPE development effort started at the Jet Propulsion Laboratory as a part of the Asteroid Redirect Mission (ARM), but is now managed by the NASA John H. Glenn Research Center.
-When ARM was cancelled, the solar electric propulsion was repurposed as the PPE for the Gateway.
-The PPE is designed to be able to transfer the reusable Gateway to lunar orbit.
-It will also serve as the communications center of the Gateway.
-The PPE is intended to have a launch mass of 5000 kg with propellant accounting for half that mass and the capability to generate 50 kW of solar electric power using Roll Out Solar Arrays for its Hall-effect thrusters, which can be supplemented by chemical propulsion.
-NASA currently plans to integrate PPE with the HALO module and launch them together on a Falcon Heavy, no earlier than 2027.
+The PPE development effort started in 2013 at the Jet Propulsion Laboratory as a part of the Asteroid Redirect Mission (ARM), but is now managed by the NASA John H. Glenn Research Center.
+The PPE was designed to have a launch mass of 5000 kg with propellant accounting for half that mass and the capability to generate 50 kW of solar electric power using Roll Out Solar Arrays for its Hall-effect thrusters, which can be supplemented by chemical propulsion.

+When ARM was cancelled, the solar electric propulsion was repurposed as the PPE for the Lunar Gateway.
+The PPE was designed to be able to transfer the reusable Gateway to lunar orbit and serve as the communications center of the Gateway.
+NASA originally planned to integrate PPE with the HALO module and launch them together on a Falcon Heavy no earlier than 2027.

+In March 2026, NASA announced that PPE would be repurposed as the propulsion element of the nuclear-powered SR-1 Freedom spacecraft.